-Regulatory Amendment 1 to the Dolphin Wahoo FMP (Regulatory Amendment 1) would establish commercial trip limits after a certain percentage of the commercial sector annual catch limit (ACL) has been reached.
-The percentages of the ACL being considered by the South Atlantic Council are 65%, 70%, and 75% of the commercial ACL being taken prior to instituting a trip limit of 1,000, 2,000, 3,000, or 4,000 pounds whole weight until the end of the fishing year or until the entire commercial ACL is met, whichever comes first.
+Regulatory Amendment 1 to the Dolphin Wahoo FMP (Regulatory Amendment 1) would establish commercial trip limits after a certain percentage of the commercial sector ACL has been reached.
+The percentages of the commercial ACL considered by the South Atlantic Council to trigger a trip limit were 65%, 70%, and 75%.
+Trip limits considered were 1,000, 2,000, 3,000, or 4,000 lbs ww.
+Trip limits would be in effect until the end of the fishing year or until the entire commercial ACL is met and commercial harvest is closed, whichever comes first.